 DataONE Member Node Sampling

 Table 3 describes the record counts received from the sampling of the DataONE repository during October 2015, as well as the dialect version the documents are written in.
-The record count for each member node is the total of all the different dialects and dialect versions described in the Dialect Collections and Counts column.T, and sorted
+The record count for each member node is the total of all the different dialects and dialect versions described in the Dialect Collections and Counts column.
+The collections are listed by dialect, EML first, and sorted by collection size.

 Table 3.
-DataOne collections and dialects.
+DataONE collections and dialects.